-I am an applied microeconomist working as a Lecturer at Aston University, a top-16 school by quality of research in Economics.
+I am an applied microeconomist working as a Lecturer at Aston University.
+Our department is ranked 16th in the UK by quality of research in Economics.

 I am also interested in Decision Theory and Industrial Organisation.